 This fails because we are running pip install as a non-root user and we don't have write permission to the site-packages directory.

+You can technically get around this by running pip as a root (using the sudo command) or administrative user.
 However, one problem is that we just installed a bunch of Python packages into a location the Linux distribution's package manager owns, making its internal database and the installation inconsistent.
 This will likely cause issues anytime we try to install, upgrade, or remove any of these dependencies using the package manager.

 sudo pip install: A bad idea